ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/message-def.rst

   to detect whether output is pushed to this adapter or not.

-  For example: If the input message transforms into three internal messages and after processing two of them the engine crashes, it is necessary to track how many messages are processed and how many messages are output.
+  For example: If the input message transforms into three internal messages and, after processing two of them, the engine crashes, it is necessary to track how many messages have been processed and how many messages have been output.
   Only the third transformed message is output when the engine restarts or the workload is distributed.
 - **ElapsedTimeFromDataRead** – ElapsedTime from DataRead until